jump-dev/NEOSServer.jl/README.md

 ```

 ## Integration with JuMP and MathProgBase
 [JuMP](https://github.com/JuliaOpt/JuMP.jl) is a mathematical modelling language for Julia.
 It provides a solver independent way of writing optmisation models.
-To use NEOS via JuMP set the solver to one of `NEOSCPLEXSolver`, `NEOSMOSEKSolver`, `NEOSSYMPHONYSolver` or `NEOSXpressMPSolver`. i.e.:
+To use NEOS via JuMP set the solver to one of `NEOSCPLEXSolver`, `NEOSMOSEKSolver`, `NEOSSYMPHONYSolver` or `NEOSXpressSolver`. i.e.:

 ```julia
 using JuMP, NEOS